Sennheiser Momentum In Ear Wireless Review

 The Sennheiser in ear wireless ear buds rely on passive isolation to cut away the ambient background noise (rather than active noise cancellation as on the Bose QuietControl 30 ear buds that we will be looking at soon), and we found that the well fitting silicone ear tips gave a good seal in this regard, performing as good a job at isolation from the outside world as we have seen on all but fully custom ear buds.

 We need to spend more time with the Bose QC 30 to see whether the ANC makes as big a difference on in ear headphones as it does with the full sized over ear models – our gut feeling is that the tighter fit & better isolation of a well fitted ear bud may negate a lot of the advantages of ANC.
-We will update this review once we know the answer for sure!
+UPDATE – we have now had a good play with QC 30’s, and while we are super impressed with the noise cancellation, we feel that the better sound quality & overall build of the Sennheisers win the day.

 - Feature Set 85%